ApplyBoard

 Listen to article

-Planning to study in Canada but worried about the rising costs of tuition and living expenses?
-Scholarships are the ultimate tool to bridge the gap between your budget and your academic dreams.
-While the landscape is competitive, thousands of international students successfully secure funding every year ranging from $500 entrance awards to prestigious full-ride scholarships like the Lester B. Pearson.
+Planning to study in Canada in 2026 but worried about the rising costs of tuition and living expenses?
+Scholarships for international students in Canada are the key to bridging the gap between your budget and your academic dreams.
+While competition is fierce, thousands of global students successfully secure financial aid every year—ranging from standard entrance grants to prestigious, fully-funded full-ride scholarships.
+This comprehensive 2026 guide reveals the top Canadian university scholarships, hidden funding sources, and a proven roadmap to help you build a winning application.

 A smiling male student in front of Toronto city skyline